wexample/wex/README.md

 wex watcher/start
 ```

+# Writing scripts

+## MacOS compatibility

+Tips to write compatible scripts.

+- Do not use "readlink", prefer
+- For sed :
+  > Use `wex file/regex` in place of `sed -i ... filename`
+  > Use -E option instead of -r (BSD format)

+# Understanding core

 ## Core extension

 When a script is not found in the main script, it will ask for an action into the `project/extend` directory.